Tapestry (Don McLean album)

 Tapestry is the debut studio album by American folk singer Don McLean.
-The album was originally released by Mediarts Records but was re-launched in 1971 by United Artists after United Artists' purchase of Mediarts.
+The album was originally released in October 1970 by Mediarts Records but was re-issued in 1971 by United Artists after United Artists' purchase of Mediarts.
 The album was also reissued in 1981 on Liberty Records, but without including the song "Three Flights Up".

 The title track "Tapestry" was an inspiration for the formation of the Greenpeace environmental movement.
 "And I Love You So" is one of McLean's most recorded songs, with versions by artists ranging from Elvis Presley in the 1970s and to Glen Campbell nearly 30 years later.
 Perry Como had a huge international hit with the song in 1973.

 The album was produced by Jerry Corbitt of the Youngbloods.
-The album was recorded at the Sierra Sound Laboratories, 1741 Alcatraz Ave, Berkeley, CA in 1969-70.
+The album was recorded at the Sierra Sound Laboratories, 1741 Alcatraz Ave, Berkeley, California, in 1969–70.